avarun42/dblarons.github.com/_posts/2015-08-21-introduction-functional-programming-javascript.md

 ## Introduction

 This post is the first in a 12 week series of sessions that I wrote for and teach at VandyApps, the programming club at Vanderbilt University.
+The sessions will explore functional programming topics in JavaScript and Haskell.

 Welcome to the VandyApps Advanced Programming sessions.
 Let's begin.

 ------------------------------------